tsgates/arch-wiki-markdown/wiki/NVIDIA.md

 > No brightness control on laptops

-Try to add the following line on 20-nvidia.conf
+Try to add the following line on 20-nvidia.conf:

     Option "RegistryDwords" "EnableBrightnessControl=1"

 If it still not working, you can try install nvidia-bl or nvidiabl.

-> Black Bars while watching full screen flash videos with twinview
+> Black Bars while watching full screen flash videos with TwinView

-Follow the instructions presented here: link
+Follow the instructions presented here: link.

 > Backlight is not turning off in some occasions